byzer-org/byzer-lang/README.md

 ## StreamingPro

-StreamingPro is not a complete application, but rather  a extensible and programmable framework for spark streaming (also include spark,storm) that can easily be used to build your streaming application.
+StreamingPro is not only a complete application, but also  a extensible and programmable framework for spark streaming (also include spark,storm) that can easily be used to build your streaming application.